2tor, Inc., a Landover, MD-based education start-up, has closed a $26m Series D financing.

 – [email protected]: Master of Business Administration from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School

-– MP[email protected]: Master of Public Administration from the University of North Carolina at Chapel Hill’s School of Government
+– [email protected]: Master of Public Administration from the University of North Carolina at Chapel Hill’s School of Government